Geometry and covariance of symmetric teleparallel theories of gravity: Introduction

 In symmetric teleparallel, it is crucial to realise that the broken symmetry extends beyond a purely algebraic nature.
 Moreover, covariant rewriting of modified symmetric teleparallel theories brings second-order derivatives into the action, in a non-trivial way.
 Fixing such gauges right inside the action is not always an innocent deed, with many worrisome examples coming from the diffeomorphisms themselves.
 As an example, let us imagine fixing the lapse and shift, $N=1$ and $N_i=0$, directly inside the ADM action, a choice that would be consistent with the primary constraints $\pi_{0\mu}$, while then missing the presence of the Hamiltonian and momenta constraints (which are secondary constraints).
 In other words, gauge fixing too early does not allow diffeomorphism symmetries to ``hit twice'' \cite{Golovnev:2022rui} and the counting of dof would end up with 6 instead of 2 dof.

-Moreover, this process of covariantisation can be understood as a St{\" u}ckelberg procedure which in principle should not change the physical content of the model.
+On the other hand, the process of covariantisation can be understood as a St{\" u}ckelberg procedure which in principle should not change the physical content of the model.
 In numerous papers the covariant symmetric teleparallel theories are taken as just a fully equivalent rewriting of the coincident-gauge ones, without rigorously proving this statement.
 At the same time, some other works do treat modified covariant STEGR and modified $\Gamma\Gamma$ gravity as different models \cite{BoJe, Boehmer:2023fyl}.
 All in all, the matter at hand seems rather non-trivial, with no consensus in the literature.
 Consequently, this point urgently needs clarification.

 Our aim in this paper is to exhibit the structure of symmetric teleparallel theories, to explain the geometry behind, and to show how the proposed covariantisation \cite{BeltranJimenez:2022azb} actually works.
 One important message we have to convey is that the covariantisation fields $\xi^{\mu}(x)$ cannot be taken as components of a vector.
 To the contrary, they must be treated as a set of scalars, for they represent a possible choice of coordinates.
-Based on that, we also expose the fundamental tetrads, i.e. the sets of covariantly constant vectors for symmetric teleparallel frameworks.
+Based on that, we also expose the fundamental (non-orthonormal) tetrads, i.e. the sets of covariantly constant vectors for symmetric teleparallel frameworks.
+This is an important result which provides the symmetric teleparallel models with a description similar to the pure-tetrad approach to metric teleparallel ones.

-As to the effects of covariantisation, the equations of motion in vacuum are not modified, while in case of coupling to matter in terms of an arbitrary energy-momentum tensor, the covariantised theory requires it to be covariantly conserved.
+As to the effects of covariantisation, we explicitly show, both in general and in simple examples, that the equations of motion in vacuum are not modified, while in case of coupling to matter in terms of an arbitrary energy-momentum tensor, the covariantised theory only requires it to be covariantly conserved.
 This raises a challenging question of whether the covariantisation is worth pursuing.
 On one hand, for covariantly conserved types of matter, it finally brings no change.
 Therefore, it only prohibits using non-conserved matter content which is possible in non-covariant modified symmetric teleparallel models.